bbauska/Anti-Project-2025/README.md

 identity, transgender status, sex characteristics, etc.” [Department of Labor and Related Agencies, Project 2025, accessed 6/24/24]</p>

-<p>● Project 2025 urged the next president to eliminate OFCCP in part because “the President and DOL
+<p>Project 2025 urged the next president to eliminate OFCCP in part because “the President and DOL
 can force a huge swath of American employers to comply with rules and regulations based on novel anti-discrimination theories (such as sexual orientation and gender identity theories) that Congress had never imposed by statute.”
 “Eliminate OFCCP.
 The Office of Federal Contract